cisagov/Malcolm/README.md

 Checking out the [Malcolm source code](https://github.com/idaholab/Malcolm/tree/main) results in the following subdirectories in your `malcolm/` working copy:

+* `api` - code and configuration for the `api` container which provides a REST API to query Malcolm
 * `arkime` - code and configuration for the `arkime` container which processes PCAP files using `capture` and which serves the Viewer application
 * `arkime-logs` - an initially empty directory to which the `arkime` container will write some debug log files
 * `arkime-raw` - an initially empty directory to which the `arkime` container will write captured PCAP files; as Arkime as employed by Malcolm is currently used for processing previously-captured PCAP files, this directory is currently unused